cscart/docs/en/developer_guide/api/entities/products.rst

 -----------------------------------------------
-Example JSON: Update a Product to add a Feature
+Example JSON: Update a Product to Add a Feature
 -----------------------------------------------

 To add a feature to a product, send a PUT request to ``api/products/<product_id>``